tldr-pages/tldr/pages/common/gitlab.md

 # gitlab

 > Ruby wrapper and CLI for the GitLab API.
+> This command also has documentation about its subcommands, e.g. `gitlab ctl`.
 > More information: <https://narkoz.github.io/gitlab/>.

 - Create a new project: